Board of Trustees

-Simon joined the board in 2012, and currently serves as Chair of the Governance Committee.
+Simon joined the board in 2012, and previously served as Chair of the Governance Committee.
 As the parent of a Hamlin Robinson School alum, Simon has observed the life changing benefits the school’s programs have had for his own daughter.
 Simon manages the Microsoft typography team responsible for providing fonts and typographic guidance to all of Microsoft’s product teams.
 Simon previously served on the Spruce Street School Board, and is currently on the board of the Association Typographique Internationale.
 Simon holds a BA in Typography & Graphic Communication from the University of Reading, UK.

 Rachel Keen, Trustee

 Rachel joined the HRS board in 2016 and serves as the Audit Committee Chair and member of the Finance Committee.
 Prior to joining the Board, Rachel served as a finance committee member.
 Rachel holds a BA in Business Administration with an accounting focus from the University of Washington and is a Certified Public Accountant.
 Rachel is the Corporate Controller of Green Diamond Resource Company.